Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Algorithmic formulation, witnesses and certifiers

+Once the extremal half-lines of $\sepes$ are known, there are two options to determine whether the Choi state $\choi{\id\mainr}$ belongs to $\sepes$.
+The first, which is rather computationally intensive, is to run the vertex enumeration procedure on $\sepes$ to go from its extremal half-line representation to its supporting half-space representation.
+It then suffices to verify whether $\choi{\id\mainr}$ belongs to all the corresponding half-spaces.
+Alternatively, for a better computational efficiency, one may formulate the test of whether $\choi{\id\mainr} \in \sepes$ as a linear program, once the extremal half-lines of $\sepes$ are known.
+An explicit such linear program computes a value $t^*$ as follows:

+where $i$ is an index for the extremal half-lines $\{\mathfrak{l}_i\}_i$ of $\sepes$ as in \cref{prop:ResolutionSepes}, and for each $i$ we picked an arbitrary $0 \neq l_i \in \mathfrak{l}_i$.
+This linear program is always feasible, since for $t = -\infty$, it amounts to finding a real (not necessarily nonnegative) linear combination of the extremal half-lines of $\sepes$ that equals $\choi{\id\mainr}$, which is always possible since $\sepes$ spans $\mainr\otimes\mainr$ to which $\choi{\id\mainr}$ belongs.
+If $t^* \geq 0$, then the solution coefficients $\{\lambda_i\}_i$ of the linear program are nonnegative and they yield a valid conic combination the extremal half-lines of $\sepes$ that equals $\choi{\id\mainr}$.
+Overall, we that the linear program always terminates with a value $t^*$, and if $t^* < 0$, this proves that the scenario \vgrSC{is non-classical}\vgr{does not admit an operationally noncontextual ontological model}, while $t^* \geq 0$ proves the scenario to \vgrSC{be classical}\vgr{admit an operationally noncontextual ontological model}.\footnote{When $t^* < 0$, the absolute value of $t^*$ could be used as a heuristic, scenario-dependent ``measure" of non-classicality.}

-The authors were made aware of the fact that a related triple vertex enumeration routine was already proposed in \cite{elie_algo_2017}, producing similar sorts of non-classicality witnesses but in a different, somewhat more specialized, framework.
-One important technical difference is that the authors of \cite{elie_algo_2017} were looking at a reduced set of inequalities, i.e., in the light of the current results, they were looking at a lower dimensional projection of the convex cone $\sepes$.
+The authors were made aware of the fact that a vertex enumeration-based routine was already proposed in~\cite{elie_algo_2017}, allowing to test algorithmically the existence of a different but related classical model.
+One important technical difference is that the authors of~\cite{elie_algo_2017} were looking at a reduced set of inequalities, i.e., in the light of the current results, they were looking at a lower dimensional projection of the convex cone $\sepes$.
 For this reason, \cref{prop:ResolutionSepes} did not apply to their setup, which is why in this case it was crucial to remove the redundant elements out of the set on the right-hand side of equation \eqref{eq:sepesextremallines} to optimize the runtime of the algorithm, as was emphasized in their work.